Environmental movement in the United States: Radical environmentalism

-While most environmentalists are mainstream and peaceful, a small minority are more radical in their approach.
+While most environmentalists are often mainstream and peaceful, other groups are more radical in their approach.
 Adherents of radical environmentalism and ecological anarchism are involved in direct action campaigns to protect the environment.
 Some campaigns have employed controversial tactics including sabotage, blockades, and arson, while most use peaceful protests such as marches, tree sitting, and the like.
 There is substantial debate within the environmental movement as to the acceptability of these tactics, but almost all environmentalists condemn violent actions that can harm humans.

 Clashes by police

-In 2023, for the first time in the history of the United States, the police killed an environmental activist during a protest ("Tortuguita", who was a member of the environmental movement).
-The protesters were camping in Atlanta's South River Forest.
-Police faced them on 18 January 2023.
-One person was killed and seven people were arrested.
+In 2023, for the first time in the history of the United States, the police killed an environmental activist during a protest.
+The protesters were camping in Atlanta's South River Forest, a natural area that the City of Atlanta and Police planned to raze in order to erect a police training facility to be called "Cop City."
+Police attacked protesters on 18 January 2023.
+One protester, Tortuguita or, Manuel Esteban Páez Terán was killed and seven more were arrested.